khalby786/TypeAudio/README.md

-# Welcome To TransKribe
+# Welcome To TypeAudio

-TransKribe is a spin-off of the oTranscribe website, which is used for transcribing videos and audios.
+TypeAudio is a spin-off of the oTranscribe website, which is used for transcribing videos and audios.

 Load a file from the computer and start transcribing.